-396 5.2 Comparison with independent data and historical global models
+5.2 Comparison with independent data and historical global models

 In order to check the validity of the obtained declination curve, we have compared the curve with a compilation of declination data not included in the curve that cover a period before 1855.
 These independent declination data correspond to the measurements made by Rico Sinobas (1856) at different locations within the Iberian Peninsula.
-From this compilation (see S4 in Supplementary Material), we have selected the observations from 1600 onwards and discarded two observations whose location is badly defined.
-The coordinates of these selected points have been determined and the observations have been transferred to the ROM coordinates.
+From this compilation (see Sect.
+S4), we have selected the observations from 1600 onwards and discarded two observations whose locations were badly defined.
+The coordinates of these selected points have been determined, and the observations have been transferred to the ROM coordinates.
 The transferred declination data are listed in Table 3.